 What Is Exposure App?

 Exposure is a exciting app that can be used apply a variety of effects to your photos, from black and white to vibrant color.
-It also allows you to apply more artistic effects, such as a sketch, cartoon and painted effects.
+It also allows you to apply more artistic effects, so you can turn a picture into a drawing, cartoon or painting.

 While some of these effects are pretty extreme and completely change the look and feel of your photo, others are subtle and can help create a tasteful artistic photo.

 The best feature of the Exposure app is that you don’t have to apply the effect to the entire image.
 If you only want to apply the effect to certain parts of the image, simply use your finger to roughly draw over just those areas.